Rational Homotopy Type of Complements of Submanifold Arrangements: Applications

 \section{Applications}

-In Section \ref{sect:app:linear_formality} we generalize a formality result due to Feichtner-Yuzvinsky \cite{FY} stating that the complement of a complex vector subspace arrangement with geometric intersection lattice is formal.
-This will be done by applying elementary homological algebra together with our main theorem.
+In Section \ref{sect:app:subspaces} we provide a model for affine subspace complements and then establish multiplicative version of the Goresky-Macpherson formula.
+In particular we generalize a formality result due to Feichtner-Yuzvinsky \cite{FY} stating that the complement of a complex vector subspace arrangement with geometric intersection lattice is formal.

-Then we consider the chromatic configuration space $F(X,G)$ (Example \ref{exmpl:arrangements}) given by the complement of an arrangement in $X^{V(G)}$ where $X$ is a topological space, $G$ is a finite graph and $V(G)$ is the set of the vertices of $G$.
+Then we consider the chromatic configuration space $F(X,G)$ (Example \ref{exmpl:arrangementss}) given by the complement of an arrangement in $X^{V(G)}$ where $X$ is a topological space, $G$ is a finite graph and $V(G)$ is the set of the vertices of $G$.
 In Section \ref{sect:mv_totaro} we will show that the spectral sequence $E^{**}_1\Rightarrow H^*(F(X,G);\mb{Z})$ provided by Theorem \ref{thrm:ss_for_lattices} generalizes the Totaro spectral sequence \cite[Theorem 1]{Totaro}.
 Finally, in Section \ref{sect:app:conf_homotopy_type} we combine this result with our main theorem and describe an equivariant model for the $\mb{Q}$-homotopy type of $F(X,G)$ in the case when $X$ is a smooth compact algebraic variety over $\mb{C}$.